 Root Canal Treatment Fort Worth, TX

 Root canal treatment involves removing the infected dental pulp of a tooth, cleaning the tooth and placing a filling to prevent further infection.
-Root canals are a service offered at Hulen Smiles.
+Root canals are a service offered at Hulen Smiles, Implant and Cosmetic Dentist.

 While teeth can seem invincible pearly whites that break down food and help make a great smile, they have layers and can weaken over time.
 Without proper care, a tooth can sustain enough damage to expose the inner layer, known as the dental pulp.
 Infected dental pulp will cause varying levels of pain when eating, speaking or at any time of day.
 Fortunately, we can help.